P-value: Misuse

 According to the ASA, there is widespread agreement that p-values are often misused and misinterpreted.
-One practice that has been particularly criticized is accepting the alternative hypothesis for any p-value nominally less than .05 without other supporting evidence.
+One practice that has been particularly criticized is accepting the alternative hypothesis for any p-value nominally less than 0.05 without other supporting evidence.
 Although p-values are helpful in assessing how incompatible the data are with a specified statistical model, contextual factors must also be considered, such as "the design of a study, the quality of the measurements, the external evidence for the phenomenon under study, and the validity of assumptions that underlie the data analysis".
-Another concern is that the p-value is often misunderstood as being the probability that the null hypothesis is true.
+Another concern is that the p-value is often misunderstood as being the probability that the null hypothesis is true. p-values and significance tests also say nothing about the possibility of drawing conclusions from a sample to a population.

 Some statisticians have proposed abandoning p-values and focusing more on other inferential statistics, such as confidence intervals, likelihood ratios, or Bayes factors, but there is heated debate on the feasibility of these alternatives.
 Others have suggested to remove fixed significance thresholds and to interpret p-values as continuous indices of the strength of evidence against the null hypothesis.
 Yet others suggested to report alongside p-values the prior probability of a real effect that would be required to obtain a false positive risk (i.e. the probability that there is no real effect) below a pre-specified threshold (e.g. 5%).

+That said, in 2019 a task force by ASA had convened to consider the use of statistical methods in scientific studies, specifically hypothesis tests and p-values, and their connection to replicability.
+It states that "Different measures of uncertainty can complement one another; no single measure serves all purposes", citing p-value as one of these measures.
+They also stress that p-values can provide valuable information when considering the specific value as well as when compared to some threshold.
+In general, it stresses that "p-values and significance tests, when properly applied and interpreted, increase the rigor of the conclusions drawn from data".